deanwampler/AkkaWebSampleExercise/README.md

 "Toggle" the comments if you want to flip the persistence option.
 Note that the unit tests (mostly) ignore this flag, so MongoDB needs to be installed for all the tests to pass.

-## Permgen Exhaustion
+## Permgen Exhaustion and Other "Hangups"

 When you keep reloading code changes into Jetty, e.g., using the `~prepare-webapp` feature, you can eventually exhaust the JVM's "permgen space".
 The `sbt` script raises the size of this space, but it can still happen.
 If so, kill the JVM process and restart.

+Similarly, especially large queries (watch those large date ranges!) can bog down the server until it becomes unresponsive.
+Just restart `jetty` or `sbt`.

+## Scala Version

+This version requires Scala 2.8.0.final and Akka 0.10 or later.

 ## Contributions Welcome!

 Please fork the [repo](git://github.com/deanwampler/AkkaWebSampleExercise.git) and commit improvements, updates, *etc.*

-## Scala Version

-This version requires Scala 2.8.0.final and Akka 0.10 or later.